slamice/wri/fiction/hipsters/first-draft/ch13 - Gallery.md

 "His work reflects contemporary contemporaries.
 The inner space of this one...
 If Monroe Montague was here, actually in front of us, trying to communicate his theory of art in motion, he'd be obsolete.
 He'd be mute.
 He'd be doing a sign language dance.
 All you have to do is look at this masterpiece and it'll tell you everything you need to know about it.
 I wish he were ((was?
 Because of speech?)) still alive, I'd want Jack and him to meet eachother and duke it out.
 This is history.
 I swear it."

 No one said anything for a few as they shouldn't have.
 Someone raised their glasses to that and a few clapped.
-Thye knew who he was, it was obvious.
-He marketed well, we was Jack's proud pimp.
+They knew who he was, it was obvious.
+He marketed well, he was Jack's proud pimp.

-The naked women still spewed out of a drain.
-They still spewed out of a drain. ((wasted art))
+The naked women still spewed out of a faucet. ((wasted art))

 --------------------